GroxyAIOnX/sliver/docs/contributing.md

-# Contributing to Chromium
+# Contributing to Silver

-This page assumes a working Chromium [checkout and build][checkout-and-build].
+This page assumes a working Silver [checkout and build][checkout-and-build].
 Note that a full Chromium checkout includes external repositories with their own workflows for contributing, such as [v8][v8-dev-guide] and [Skia][skia-dev-guide].
 Similarly, ChromiumOS, which includes Chromium as a